OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 ## Deploying your contract

-Once you're ready to deploy your contract on-chain, `cargo stylus deploy` will help you with the deployment and its gas estimation.
+Once you're ready to deploy your contract onchain, `cargo stylus deploy` will help you with the deployment and its gas estimation.

 ### Estimating gas